 Our ears are on top!

-What is there to be cunning, perhaps for battle;
+What is there to be cunning about, perhaps for a fight;

 For your homeland!